-We rely on third-party vendors for components used in our Zio monitors.
+We rely on third-party vendors for components and sub-assemblies used in our Zio monitors.
 Our reliance on third-party vendors subjects us to a number of risks, including:

-- inability to obtain adequate supply in a timely manner or on commercially reasonable terms; - interruption of supply resulting from modifications to, or discontinuation of, a supplier's operations; - production delays related to the evaluation and testing of products from alternative suppliers and corresponding regulatory qualifications; - inability of the manufacturer or supplier to comply with the QSR and state regulatory authorities; - miscommunication of design specifications due to errors/omissions by either the vendor or our company, resulting delayed delivery of acceptable product; - delays in product shipments resulting from uncorrected defects, reliability issues, or a supplier's failure to consistently produce quality components; - an outbreak of disease or similar public health threat, such as the existing threat of coronavirus, particularly as it may impact our supply chain should the slowdown in China persist;

-- price fluctuations due to a lack of long-term supply arrangements with our suppliers for key components; - inability to control the quality of products manufactured by third parties; and - delays in delivery by our suppliers due to changes in demand from us or their other customers.
+- inability to obtain adequate supply in a timely manner or on commercially reasonable terms; - interruption of supply resulting from modifications to, or discontinuation of, a supplier's operations, including those caused by pandemics such as COVID-19; - production delays related to the evaluation and testing of products from alternative suppliers and corresponding regulatory qualifications; - inability of the manufacturer or supplier to comply with the QSR and state regulatory authorities; - miscommunication of design specifications due to errors/omissions by either the vendor or our company, resulting delayed delivery of acceptable product; - delays in product shipments resulting from uncorrected defects, reliability issues, or a supplier's failure to consistently produce quality components; - an outbreak of disease or similar public health threat, such as the existing threat of coronavirus, particularly as it may impact our supply chain: - price fluctuations due to a lack of long-term supply arrangements with our suppliers for key components; - inability to control the quality of products manufactured by third parties; and - · delays in delivery by our suppliers due to changes in demand from us or their other customers.